matter-labs/zksync-lite-docs/docs/dev/overview.md

 # Overview

 zkSync is a scaling and privacy engine for Ethereum.
 Its current functionality scope includes low gas transfers of ETH and ERC20 tokens in the Ethereum network.
-This document is a description of the JS library that can be used to interact with zkSync.
+This document is a high-level description of the zkSync development ecosystem.

 zkSync is built on ZK Rollup architecture.
 ZK Rollup is an L2 scaling solution in which all funds are held by a smart contract on the mainchain, while computation and storage are performed off-chain.
 For every Rollup block, a state